systemg

 Projects

-A project is a durable namespace that groups the services declared in one config.
-Its identity is the project.id field in your manifest.
-Because a single resident supervisor can host many projects at once, projects are how systemg keeps unrelated (or related) workloads cleanly separated inside one running daemon.
+A project is a durable namespace that groups a set of services.
+Its identity is its id — the key under the projects: map in your manifest.
+Because a single resident supervisor can host many projects at once — and a single config file can declare many projects — projects are how systemg keeps unrelated (or related) workloads cleanly separated inside one running daemon.

 One supervisor, many projects.
 You can run a database stack, a web API, and a batch of cron units as three independent projects under the same systemg process.
 They share the runtime but keep separate state, logs, and status — and you target each one by id with -p/--project.